What Happens If I Don't Pay Property Taxes in Hawaii?

 After the sale, the high bidder (the purchaser) gets a deed (title) to the home, subject to your right of redemption.
 (Haw.
 Rev. Stat. § 231-67.)

 If you lose your home to a Hawaii tax sale, you have the right to get it back, called the "right of redemption," within one year after the sale.
-But if the deed isn't recorded within 60 days after the sale, then the redemption period is one year from the recording date.
+But if the deed isn't recorded within 60 days after the sale, the redemption period is one year from the recording date.
 (Haw.
 Rev. Stat. § 231-67.)

 To redeem the property, you must pay the purchase price, costs, expenses, and interest at the rate of 12% per year.
 But you don't have to pay interest during the extension if the redemption period is extended because the deed wasn't recorded within 60 days of the sale.
 (Haw.
 Rev. Stat. § 231-67.)